 With Teams achieving around 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.

 The growth isn’t going to stop for quite a while.

 Tom Arbuthnot, Microsoft MVP and Principal Solutions Architect at Modality Systems, said that:

 “Microsoft Teams growth has been staggering, not just the raw DAU numbers, but the speed with which individual large companies have rolled out and adopted, mainly due to the pressure of the pandemic and remote working.
 Yet, many organisations are just at the beginning of truly maximising their investment in Teams, moving beyond just meetings and chat to true collaborative working and telephony.” — More information on updates for Teams and the wider Microsoft 365 suite can be found on Arbuthnot’s blog, Tom Talks.

-If the current DAU growth rate continues, expect Microsoft Teams to have more than 150 million users with the first half of 2021.
+If the current DAU growth rate continues, expect Microsoft Teams to have around 200 million users by the end of 2021.

 Growth isn’t then going to stop but you might expect the growth rate to slow from its accelerated 2020 rate.
 As demand for collaborative services reduces, the market reaches higher levels of saturation.

 However, you can expect Teams to move closer and closer to 100% parity, and therefore penetration, within Microsoft 365’s user numbers.